-Each of Mr. Pang Kwok Chau and Mr. Li Wang has entered into a renewal service agreement with the Company to serve as an executive Director for a term of three years commencing from 1 May 2016.
+Each of Mr. Pang Kwok Chau and Mr. Li Wang has entered into a renewal service agreement with the Company to serve as an executive Director for a term of three years commencing from 1 May 2019.
 Each of these service contracts may be terminated by either party thereto giving to the other not less than three months' prior notice in writing or less than three months' prior notice in writing agreed by both parties.

-Each of Mr. Li Kin Shing and Mr. Wong Kin Wa has entered into a renewal service agreement with the Company to serve as a non-executive Director for a term of three years commencing from 1 May 2016.
-Mr. Hu Tiejun has entered into a service agreement with the Company to serve as a non-executive Director for an initial term of three years commencing from 7 June 2016.
+Each of Mr. Li Kin Shing and Mr. Wong Kin Wa has entered into a renewal service agreement with the Company to serve as a non-executive Director for a term of three years commencing from 1 May 2019.
+Mr. Hu Tiejun has entered into a renewal service agreement with the Company to serve as a non-executive Director for a term of three years commencing from 7 June 2019.
 Each of these service contracts may be terminated by either party thereto giving to the other not less than three months' prior notice in writing or less than three months' prior notice in writing agreed by both parties.

-Each of Mr. Chen Xue Dao and Ms. Lee Man Yee, Maggie has entered into a renewal service agreement with the Company to serve as an independent non-executive Director for a term of three years commencing from 1 June 2016.
-Mr. Liu Kejun has entered into a service agreement with the Company to serve as an independent non-executive Director for an initial term of three years commencing from 7 June 2016.
-Each of these service contracts may be terminated by either party thereto giving to the other not less than three months' prior notice in writing or less than three months' prior notice in writing agreed by both parties.
+Each of Mr. Chen Xue Dao and Ms. Lee Man Yee, Maggie has entered into a renewal service agreement with the Company to serve as an independent non-executive Director for a term of three years commencing from 1 June 2019.
+Mr. Liu Kejun has entered into a renewal service agreement with the Company to serve as an independent non-executive Director for a term of three years commencing from 7 June 2019.
+Each of these service contracts may be terminated by either party thereto giving to the other not less than three months' prior notice in writing agreed by both parties.